Case: R.C. v. City of New York

 Clearinghouse coding complete

 The defendants sought to dismiss the case and, on April 30, 2019, Judge Alexander M. Tisch granted the defendants’ motion to dismiss in part and denied the motion in part.
 The judge agreed with the defendants that based on precedent the plaintiffs failed to state a due process claim.
-Judge Tisch reasoned that the state’s establishment of procedures to be followed does not automatically imply that the state created a liberty interest that would allow plaintiffs to sue under a due process claim.
+Judge Tisch reasoned that the state’s establishment of procedures to be followed did not automatically imply that the state created a liberty interest that would allow plaintiffs to sue under a due process claim.
 However, the judge upheld the sufficiency of plaintiffs' causes of action under New York law.
+This case was then reassigned to Judge Lyle E. Frank, but it is not clear to the Clearinghouse why.

 Summary Authors